maclong9/harvard-compsci/Introduction/04-Memory/README.md

 int arr = malloc(3 * sizeof(int));
 ```

 There are tools you can use to check for memory leaks, on macOS you can use `leaks` and on Linux, you can use `valgrind` both work in pretty much the same way with minor differences.
-However, if you have allocated space using `malloc` but not freed that memory with `free` then these tools will let you know about it.
+However, if you have allocated space using `malloc` but not freed that memory with `free` these tools will let you know about it.

 ### Garbage Values